Mario Sturzo: Call by the Holy See

 His life was not of easy paths or foreseen, indeed, his activity of philosophical research, had disapproval of the ecclesiastical hierarchy of the time.
 In 1931 there was a call of Holy Office of 17 January and came to be published an editorial of Catholic Civilization in which the content and language of Sturzo's thought were criticized as they seemed to be closer to the neo-idealism of Cross and Gentile which are not to the Scholastic and Thomistic philosophy.
 They also criticize even his doctrine on knowledge, as also the concepts of philosophy and history.
 The explicit call of Holy Office put an end to the activity of the “Autoreformation Review” and brought the bishop to the public retraction in cathedral, after the solemn pontifical mass of 8 April 1931.
-On 19 of the same month the “Osservatore Romano” published the news, leaving his brother Luigi, who was from London in darkness of all stunned.
-Immediately after this order from the part of the Holy See, Mons.
-Sturzo suspended the publication of the “Autoreformation Review” because, as he writes to his brother “in it, it is seen not as a service but a struggle”.
+On 19 of the same month the Osservatore Romano published the news, leaving his brother Luigi, who was from London in darkness of all stunned.
+Immediately after this order from the part of the Holy See, Monsignor Sturzo suspended the publication of the “Autoreformation Review” because, as he writes to his brother “in it, it is seen not as a service but a struggle”.